snorklecraft64/5350_Machine_Learning/README.md

   - maxDepth: the max depth wanted for the tree (use 1 for a stump)

  To test the decision tree, call the 'test' method on the decision tree object with these inputs:
-  - exampleData: a dictionary of example IDs (0 indexed) to a list of the form -> [weight, attr1Val, attr2Val, ... , attrNVal, label] representing the examples you want to test on
+  - data: list of examples you want to test on